szenitha/Getting-and-Cleaning-Data-course-project/README.md

 # Getting-and-Cleaning-Data-course-project
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

-Dataset has been extracted from UCI machine learning repository for this purpose (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+[Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) has been extracted from UCI machine learning repository for this purpose.

 ## Data Set Information: